fhun/bayesianinference_HIVmortality/README.md

 # Prerequisites
 + Rstudio/ R programming compiler

-# Getting Started
++ WinBUGS

+# How to use
++ To see how covariates (inequality measures, poverty and unemployment) are calculate,
-+ download input files and run sourcecode.R
+- download files in input_files and run sourcecode.R
-+ install all packages used in the R code
+- install all packages used in the R code (if necessary)
++ To analyze the model script & To do the modelling in WinBUGS
+- download the files in WinBUGS models subfolder

 # Authors
 + Jia Yan Ng